-Visit Lithuania and explore its treasures
+Visit Lithuania and Explore Its Treasures

 Posted by Gabrielė Bogdelytė | July 19, 2016

-Hill of crosses
+Hill of Crosses

 Curonian Spit

-The Curonian Spit (Kuršių nerija in Lithuanian) is almost 100 km long, very thin and curved sand-dune spit that separates the Baltic Sea coast from the Curonian Lagoon.
-It is an incredibly awesome place to visit and spend your holiday with kids, family or friends.
+The Curonian Spit (Kuršių nerija in Lithuanian) is almost 100 km long, very thin, and a curved sand-dune spit that separates the Baltic Sea coast from the Curonian Lagoon.
+It is an incredibly awesome place to visit and spend your holiday with kids, family, or friends.
 The sandy coast of Lithuania – Curonian Spit – has been picked among Lonely Planet’s top ten beaches in Europe.
 This is a huge WOW.
 It is also a UNESCO World Heritage Site shared by the two countries, Lithuania and Russia (Kaliningrad).

 Trakai